huntfx/ftrack-query/README.md

 The [CRUD](https://en.wikipedia.org/wiki/CRUD) methods are all supported (`create`, `select`, `update`, `delete`), but the main functionality is designed for use with `select`.
 The statements are built with a similar syntax to the main API so it should be straightforward to transition between the two.

+Note that this is fully backwards compatible, so existing queries do not need to be rewritten.

 ## Examples